AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

     * `threshold` (0-255, sensitivity of effect.)

       This parameter determines how different the sharpened pixels must be from the surrounding area before they are considered edge pixels and the filter sharpens them.
 Threshold helps to avoid over-sharpening areas with similar colors, such as skin tones.
-For example, a threshold value of 12 ignores slight variations in skin tone brightness to avoid adding "noise", while still adding edge contrast to high contrast areas, such as where eyelashes meet skin.
+For example, a threshold value of 12 ignores slight variations in skin tone brightness to avoid adding "noise," while still adding edge contrast to high contrast areas, such as where eyelashes meet skin.

       For more information about how you set these three parameters, including best practices to use with the filter, see [Sharpen images in Adobe Dynamic Media Classic and on Image Server](/help/using/assets/s7_sharpening_images.pdf).